sylergy-zubair/ranna.v1/docs/category-scroll-anchors.md

 ❌ **No section headers**: Categories don't have visible headers
 ❌ **Less obvious**: Users might not realize they've scrolled to a category
 ❌ **First dish only**: Scrolls to first dish, not a dedicated section header
-❌ **Multiple selection conflicts**: When multiple categories are selected, scrolling may not show all visible dishes (see "Conflict with Multiple Category Selection" section above)
+❌ **Single-category view**: Users cannot view multiple categories at once

 ## Future Enhancements